Citi Benefits Handbook

 Business Travel Accident/Medical (BTA/BTM) Insurance

-- Coverage is provided by ACE American Insurance Company.
+- Coverage is provided by Chubb.
 All regular full-time and part-time employees have BTA coverage equal to five times their benefits eligible pay to a maximum benefit of $2 million.
 Your spouse/partner and/or dependent children are considered covered persons and have BTA coverage while accompanying you on a business or relocation trip.
 An eligible spouse/partner has a coverage amount of $150,000.

 - Each eligible dependent child (up to age 26) has a coverage amount of $25,000.